-- 46. The Superintendent has advised the Respondent to pay the shortfall of PC12 as it was a certified claim.
-The Respondent, however, has maintained a position of an entitlement to withhold the sum of \$49,630.00 (excluding GST) as a counterclaim including damages for a yet to be agreed painting variation and an alleged defect in the levelling of the works performed by the Applicant. - 47.
+- 48. There is an accompanying spreadsheet with PC10 which sets out on a percentage complete basis a 'rolling claim' for progress of the Works under the Contract.
+The spreadsheet separates the original scope of work into various line items and then a series of variations are included as a separate page of the spreadsheet to that original scope of work. - 49.
+The Superintendent has similarly assessed PC10 using those line items and variations in its certification of the payment claim in the Payment Advice Notice dated 15 February 2023, relevantly a progress certificate under the Contract. - 50.
+On 23 February 2023 when the payment was due the Respondent short paid PC10 by \$16,937.29 (including GST). - 51.
+The Respondent admits that it withheld the sum but did so because of minor defects in the plumbing work performed by the Applicant under the Contract. - 52.
+The Superintendent advised the Respondent on 2 March 2023 to pay the shortfall of PC10 as it was a certified claim.
+The Respondent, however, maintained a position of an entitlement to withhold the certified sum of \$15,397.54 (excluding GST) against the works performed by the Applicant. - 53.
 It is particularly difficult to follow the Respondent's position in this Adjudication as there are no references made in the Response itself to each piece of evidence provided to support the statements made by the Respondent in the Response.
 There is simply a bundle of documents attached to the Response where it appears the Adjudicator is, in effect, expected to interrogate those documents and choose whichever item of evidence is necessary in order to support and make out the Respondent's case.
-This made the overall adjudication of this claim much more difficult and time consuming. - 48.
-The Superintendent was acting with the full authority and appointment of the Respondent under the Contract when certifying PC12 for payment and did not issue any further certificate that would deduct or entitle the Respondent to withhold any payment from the progress certificate.
+This made the overall adjudication of this claim much more difficult and time consuming. - 54.
+The Superintendent was acting with the full authority and appointment of the Respondent under the Contract when certifying PC10 for payment and did not issue any further certificate that would deduct or entitle the Respondent to withhold any payment from the progress certificate.